 Amico, too, said Democrats needed to drive up the margins in the suburbs while undercutting GOP gains in solidly-conservative counties, saying she’d use the same playbook she employed running on the same ballot as Stacey Abrams in 2018.

 And Tomlinson said she would appeal to voters in the suburbs while focusing on the majority-minority counties in middle Georgia that Democrats have long struggled to capture.

 “We lost seven that we won in 2014,” she said.
 “The people in Columbus know the mayor of Columbus is not a socialist.
 I’m a proud progressive and I’ll go into the 100 counties of central and south Georgia and shave his margins.”

-As for Ossoff, he said he’d rely on an extensive volunteer network tasked with door-to-door canvasing and “taking no voter for granted” with an ambitious goal in mind.
+As for Ossoff, he said he’d rely on an extensive volunteer network tasked with door-to-door canvassing and “taking no voter for granted” with an ambitious goal in mind.

 “It’s not enough to beat Donald Trump,” said Ossoff.
 “We need to send a message that if you indulge in this type of politics, you’re not just going to get beaten.
-You’re going to get beaten so bad, you can’t run again or show your face in public.”
+You’re going to get beaten so bad, you can never run or show your face again in public.”